vacu9708/Embedded-system/ARM architecture/2. Programmers’ Model/readme.md

 ![image](https://github.com/vacu9708/Embedded-system/assets/67142421/a8bf33ea-c471-40fc-b048-ab2c0b6592bf)

 ## Unaligned access support
 - **Aligned Access**: An access is aligned if the memory address being accessed is a multiple of the size of the data type.
-For example, accessing a 4-byte integer at memory addresses 0, 4, 8, etc., is considered aligned.
+For example, accessing a 4-byte integer at memory addresses 0, 4, 8, etc., is considered aligned.<br>
+Aligned memory accesses are typically faster because they align with the natural boundaries of memory buses and caches.
 - **Unaligned Access**: An access is unaligned if the memory address is not a multiple of the size of the data type.
 For instance, accessing a 4-byte integer at memory addresses 2, 6, 10, etc., would be unaligned.
 #### Changes with ARMv6:
 Traditionally, ARM expects memory accesses to be aligned.<br>